about the conference

 The fourth annual Label Forum will bring together national label representatives, the top minds in publishing, and experienced artists to participate in round table discussions and B2B networking.
 By focusing on the modern role of labels and publishers, and analyzing the current shift happening in the market, we can determine where the industry is headed and how best to do business in this modern context.

+Applications now closed.
 This session offers a professional level of discussion and so it requires a solid foundational knowledge of the industry to participate.
-To join the discussion, fill out an application below.

 One on One’s